 The Bottom Line

-Getting around Tokyo doesn’t have to be a nightmare.
+Is Tokyo easy to navigate?
+Sort of.
+Certainly, getting around Tokyo doesn’t have to be a nightmare.
 Once you understand the way the city’s subway systems and heavy rail lines snake their way around the city, the seeming labyrinth quickly untangles, at least inside your mind.
 If you read this guide before you travel, you’ll be confidently navigating Tokyo by the time your trip is over!
 The best thing about Tokyo?
 Once you’ve ridden the rails to get where you need to go, individual neighborhoods of Tokyo are surprisingly walkable.
 Make sure your next trip to Japan (in Tokyo and elsewhere) is one for the record books—commission a custom Japan itinerary today.